dbt-labs/docs.getdbt.com/website/snippets/_cloud-environments-info.md

 Below lists the situations when dbt Cloud uses the cached copy:

+- Outages from third-party services (for example, your Git provider)
 - Git authentication fails.
 - There are syntax errors in the `packages.yml` file.
 To catch these errors sooner, set up and use [continuous integration (CI)](/docs/deploy/continuous-integration).
 - A package is incompatible with the dbt version being used.
 To catch this incompatibility sooner, set up and use [continuous integration (CI)](/docs/deploy/continuous-integration).